tmoltzan/InterviewWebProject/README.md

 The images were somewhat arbitrarily set to display at a size of 250x250.
 This is smaller that the images on zillow.com, but is similar to parts of amazon.com.
 No special attention was given for mobile devices, but a variety of window sizes typical to a PC were manually tested with no unexpected side effects.

 Story 3
-Assumption: no back button is needed as the browser navigation works to return to the images list.
+Assumption: No back button is needed as the browser navigation works to return to the images list.
+Assumption: The details page shows the full size of the image.
+Product management might want to set a maximum size on this, but as a developer I don't really know the use case.
+If this was medical imaging, than the maximum size might be ideal.